 2. Ask for space but like actually mean it.

 Most introverts fall into this category.
-It doesn’t necessarily mean they’re plotting your demise behind closed doors.
+It doesn’t necessarily mean they now despise you.
 It doesn’t mean they’re giving up on the problem.
 It most certainly does not mean they are abandoning you.

 A lot of people need alone time to mentally process what just happened or even how they feel.
 If so, it is a sign of respect and compassion to give them space.
 But if they are actually trying to plot your demise, then I am sorry.